 Since February of 2017, Amanda has brought new and innovative programming to our monthly activity calendar.
 She is motivated, creative and has a calmness about her that is always well received well by our participants, their families, and our volunteers.
 She recently started a Hand Bell Choir at DayBreak and includes the children from a nearby preschool on a regular basis.
 Amanda also leads our Java Music Club and Memories in the Making Art Program.
 She is a treasure to have on staff.

-Joni, Program Assistant/QMAP, is a native of Colorado Springs and resides there with her husband of 20+ years, as well as her 20 year old daughter who currently attends PPCC.
-She also has three brothers; two older brothers in Idaho and a younger brother in Louisiana.
-Joni enjoys traveling to visit her family and expresses her love for animals, the outdoors, and reality TV.
-When asked what brought her to DayBreak, she responded, “I love helping people and making a difference in their lives.
+Joni, Assistant Director and CNA, is a native of Colorado Springs and resides there with her husband of 20+ years, as well as her 21-year-old daughter who currently attends Pikes Peak Community College.
+She also has three brothers: two older brothers in Idaho and a younger brother in Louisiana.
+Joni enjoys traveling to visit her family and expresses her love for animals, the outdoors and reality TV.
+When asked what brought her to DayBreak, she responded, “I love helping people and making a difference in their lives.”

 Board of Directors

 Miles is currently a board member for the El Paso-Teller County 911 Authority Board, a member of the National Tactical Officers Association, and a private pilot with the Aircraft Owners and Pilots Association.
 He has been a 4-H Shooting Sports Leader and served in the United States Army National Guard and Army Reserve.
 Miles was also a Nationally Registered Emergency Medical Technician when he worked on three ambulance services.
 He was a small business owner in our community and in Steamboat Springs when he conducted firearms safety training.